-Thankfully adult basic skills courses exist to help learners achieve the tech-fluency they need to feel more comfortable using computers and many local libraries and community centers offer free introductory programs too.
+Thankfully adult basic skills courses exist to help learners achieve the tech-fluency they need to feel more comfortable using computers.
+Many local libraries and community centers offer free introductory programs too.

-There are two areas educators typically focus on: one is developing familiarity with the hardware of a computer – monitor, mouse, keyboard, USB memory stick etc. – and the other is building an understanding of how different types of software work – including using Microsoft Windows or a Mac Operating System to navigate Word, Excel and PowerPoint.
+There are two areas educators typically focus on when teaching technology to adult learners: one is developing familiarity with the hardware of a computer – monitor, mouse, keyboard, USB memory stick etc. – and the other is building an understanding of how different types of software work – including using Microsoft Windows or a Mac Operating System to navigate Word, Excel and PowerPoint.

-Accessing email, using search engines, joining social media platforms (e.g. LinkedIn, Facebook and Twitter), and data management will also likely be covered, along with any specific programs that the person requires for work or school.
+Accessing email, using search engines, joining social media platforms (e.g. LinkedIn, Facebook and Twitter), and data management will also likely be covered in a typical course, along with any specific programs that the person requires for work or school.

-Once an adult learner feels comfortable with the basics, they may also want to understand more about sharing files, avoiding viruses, dealing with crashes, using shortcuts, backing up their data and regular maintenance to keep computers running efficiently.
+Once an adult learner feels comfortable with the basics, they may want to understand more about sharing files, avoiding viruses, dealing with crashes, using shortcuts, backing up their data and how to perform regular maintenance to keep computers running efficiently.